Visualizing Neuronal Unit Spikes#

 Selecting Stimulus Times#

-Different types of stimulus require different kinds of inclusion criteria.
-Since the available stimulus tables vary significantly depending which NWB file and which experimental session you’re analyzing, you’ll may have to adjust some values below for your analysis.
+Different types of stimuli require different kinds of inclusion criteria.
+Since the available stimulus tables vary significantly depending which NWB file and which experimental session you’re analyzing, you may have to adjust some values below for your analysis.
 First, select which stimulus table you want by changing the key used below in nwb.intervals.
 The list of stimulus table names is printed below to inform this choice.
 Additionally, you’ll have to modify the function stim_select to select the stimulus times you want to use.
 In this example, the stimulus type is the presentation of Gabor patches, and the stimulus times are chosen where a Gabor patch is shown at x and y coordinates 40, 40.

 stimulus_names = list(nwb.intervals.keys())